misael-diaz/OpenBDS/README.md

-There's more I could say but I am going to stop at this point, I think that anyone reading this would realize that the code needs plenty of improvement but at least is a working code and that is a good staring point.
+There's more I could say but I am going to stop at this point, I think that anyone reading this would realize that the code needs plenty of improvement but at least is a working code and that is a staring point.

+And last but not least the code here is no longer representative of the code I write.

 ## Compilation